Excise Staff Sets Up Mobile Van At Trail 3 For Vehicle Services - UrduPoint

 Excise Staff Sets Up Mobile Van At Trail 3 For Vehicle Services

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Feb, 2024) The ICT's Excise Department is offering convenient access to essential administrative tasks for vehicle owners through its mobile van which is stationed at Trail 3 on Thursday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Mar, 2024) The Islamabad Capital Territory's (ICT) Excise Department is offering convenient access to essential administrative tasks for vehicle owners through its mobile van which is stationed at Trail 3 on Thursday.

 By bringing these services directly to the community at Trail 3 parking, residents can save time and effort in completing necessary bureaucratic procedures.
 This initiative underscores the government's commitment to enhancing accessibility and efficiency in public service delivery.